blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **As a** Data Consumer,

-**I want to** be able to see and downlaod the details of an old Privacy request : (date of the request, Submitter identification, type of request and details of request (data category, processing catgory, target, provenance...), additional elements if there are any such as identification document, message, data range, data capture, data reference, selected data to delete, selected data to modify, new data modified, consent restriction...), type of answer (approved/partially approvec/denied), date of the answer, date of the action associated with the type of request (e.g user has accessed data)
+**I want to** be able to see, download and print the details of old Privacy Requests, a proof of compliance for treated Privacy Requests, with the following information : (date of the request, Submitter identification, type of request and details of request (data category, processing catgory, target, provenance...), additional elements if there are any such as identification document, message, data range, data capture, data reference, selected data to delete, selected data to modify, new data modified, consent restriction...), type of answer (approved/partially approvec/denied), date of the answer, date of the action associated with the type of request (e.g user has accessed data)

-**because** I need to keep track of them for legal reason
+**because** I need to keep track of them for legal reason or I might need to give to my boss or colleague

 ## US-08-07